SonTrungTo/Full_Stack/EloquentJS/ch18/README.md

 Directly running JS in the box.

 # Conway's Game of Life
-I got the first draft: However, it is for one square at a time, not for a whole grid.
+I got the first draft: However, it is for one square at a time, not for a whole grid. <br />
+version 2: This is another attempt to write the solution for the whole grid.
+This is based on the author's solution.

 ## Some notes about the book.
 GET /18.html HTTP/1.1 <br />